javelit/docs/content/develop/concepts/app-design/_index.md

 <RefCard href="/develop/concepts/design/custom-classes">

-<h5>Using custom Python classes in your Jeamlit app</h5>
+<h5>Using custom Python classes in your Javelit app</h5>

-Understand the impact of defining your own Python classes within Jeamlit's rerun model.
+Understand the impact of defining your own Python classes within Javelit's rerun model.

 </RefCard>